Characterizing Web Search in The Age of Generative AI: Introduction

 \section{Introduction}

-While traditional web search has been ever-evolving over the last three decades, its most basic mechanics have remained largely unchanged.
-In response to a user query, web search engines such as Brave, Bing, DuckDuckGo, and Google return a ranked list of roughly ten search results.
-These results are ranked based on their relevance, source authority, and other criteria like diversity and alignment with the user's profile ~\cite{qinDiversifyingTopKResults2012}.
-A vast body of research has focused on optimizing the quality of these top-ranked results.
+Search has been a mainstay of online information retrieval for three decades.
+In response to a user query, traditional search engines return a ranked list of roughly $10$ web pages, ordered primarily by relevance and source authority~\cite{page1999pagerank}, but also influenced by factors like diversity, recency, and personalization~\cite{qinDiversifyingTopKResults2012}.

-With the rise of generative AI, web search is shifting towards a stronger reliance on Large Language Models (LLMs)~\cite{nakano2021webgpt}.
-This evolution has given rise to a new type of web search, generative AI-based search~\cite{liu2024llm}.
-Under this new search paradigm, users interact with a LLM-based chatbot and receive an answer in natural language instead of a ranked list of search results.
-In fact, traditional search engines like Google now integrate AI-powered search results in their outputs.
-These systems typically operate by performing a web search, retrieving relevant web pages, and then condensing the information into a coherent, self-contained response.
+The advent of LLMs has given rise to a new type of web search, generative AI-based search~\cite{liu2024llm,nakano2021webgpt}.
+Under this new search paradigm, users receive answers in \textit{natural language rather than a ranked list of results}.
+In fact, traditional search engines, including Google, now integrate generative search results in their outputs.
+These systems typically operate by performing a web search, retrieving relevant pages, and producing a coherent, self-contained response.
 See \Cref{fig:search_example} for an example.